Sjofartsdirektoratet/docs/content/rest-api/qualifications/course.md

 The latest version of this API can be found deployed in our test environment at: https://sdir-d-apim-common.portal.azure-api.net/docs/services/sdir-d-api-aps-course.
 {{% /panel %}}

+## Educational and course codes

 Two types of codes are accepted in the field *code* in the payload for data transfer; educational code and course code.
-The educational codes are referring to an education completed in an educational institution, while as the course codes are referring to shorter courses.
-A list of both the educational- and course codes can be obtained by using the operations in the APIs.
+The educational codes are referring to an education completed in an educational institution listed in **table 3**, while as the course codes are referring to shorter courses listed in **table 2**.
+A list of both the educational- and course codes can be obtained by using the operation "Fetch a list over valid education codes" in the APIs, this list will contain the latest update.

-The reported courses and educations will be validated against the organization delievering the data.
+As an educational institution or a course center, you can only report courses and educations that you are approved by NMA to deliever.

 **Table 2 - Course codes**